Want personalized picks that fit your family?

 Is it any good?

-With its uplifting concept, inventive story, lovely animation, performances and music, this is a movie destined for repeat viewing by families who enjoy sharing holiday classics.
-Angela's Christmas packs a lot into thirty minutes of story-telling.
+With its uplifting concept, inventive story, lovely animation, performances, and music, this is a movie destined for repeat viewing by families who enjoy sharing holiday classics.
+Angela's Christmas packs a lot into 30 minutes of storytelling.
 Without any of the material trappings of the Christmas season, and with none of the modern conveniences and distractions, Angela's story is simple, heartfelt, funny, and well-told, a reminder of what holiday spirit and giving are all about.

 Talk to your kids about ...